IBM International Foundation

 - IBM AI for Impact: Helps nonprofits transform operations through AI

-These programs may offer pathways to IBM support outside of traditional grant-making.
+These programmes may offer pathways to IBM support outside of traditional grant-making.

 Employee Matching Gifts

-IBM employees and retirees can direct foundation support through the matching gifts program by making donations to eligible organizations.
-Organizations should:
+IBM employees and retirees can direct foundation support through the matching gifts programme by making donations to eligible organisations.
+Organisations should:

-- Verify eligibility as an educational institution, hospital, hospice, nursing home, cultural organization, or environmental organization
+- Verify eligibility as an educational institution, hospital, hospice, nursing home, cultural organisation, or environmental organisation

 - Encourage IBM employee/retiree donors to submit matching gift requests through IBM's internal portal